-A child with an open break (bone protrudes through the skin) and severe bleeding needs to have pressure applied to the bleeding area with a gauze pad or a clean piece of clothing or other material.
+A child with an open break (a bone protruding through the skin) and bleeding needs to have pressure applied to the bleeding area with a gauze pad or a clean piece of clothing or other material.
 Do not wash the wound or try to push back any part of the bone that may be sticking out.

-After the child receives medical attention, make sure to elevate the area and apply ice packs or cold compresses for 20 minute intervals every few hours for the first 2 days after injury.
+After the child receives medical attention, make sure to elevate the area and apply ice packs or cold compresses for 20-minute intervals every few hours for the first 2 days after injury.
 This will help reduce pain and swelling.
-Over-the-counter pain or anti-inflammatory medicines may be given to alleviate discomfort.
+Over-the-counter pain or anti-inflammatory medicines may be given to ease discomfort.

 In the emergency room or doctor's office, doctors will ask how the injury occurred and may perform some physical tests, like applying pressure to the bone or joint to see if it's unstable.

-Because growth plates are soft tissue, they rarely show up on X-ray images (instead, they appear as a gap near the end of the bone).
+Because growth plates are cartilage, they may not show up on X-ray images.
 X-rays mainly show just the hard, calcium-containing parts of bones.
-But doctors can still tell a lot from an X-ray; they often take X-rays of the injured limb and also the opposite limb for comparison.
+But doctors can still tell a lot from an X-ray, including looking for swelling adjacent to the growth plates.

 Treatment for growth plate injuries initially involves resting and not bearing weight on the affected limb.
 Most of the time this can be accomplished by wearing a cast, splint, or brace over the area to prevent movement.
-This may be the only treatment necessary for minor growth plate injuries.
+Many growth plate injuries are minor, and this may be the only treatment necessary.

-Other times, however, bones that are displaced may have to be manipulated back into place through a gentle procedure, called a reduction.
-A reduction can be done quickly in a doctor's office and only takes a few seconds to put the bones back into alignment.
-Afterward, the child may wear a splint or a brace for a few weeks to ensure that the bones do not move out of place.
+Other times, if bones are displaced, they may have to be manipulated back into place through a gentle procedure called a reduction.
+If needed, a reduction will usually be done in the emergency room or operating room, after the child has been given some medication to lessen the pain.
+Afterward, the child may wear a splint or a brace to ensure that the bones do not move out of place.

-In kids older than 13 or young children with complicated injuries, surgery might be needed to realign the bones and fix the growth plate.
-Surgical plates, screws, or wires might secure the area so that the bone continues to grow normally.
+In older kids or young children with complicated injuries, surgery might be needed to realign the bones.
+Surgical plates, screws, or wires might be used to secure the area so that the bone heals normally.
 After surgery, some kids will wear a cast during recovery.

 After the fracture has healed, some kids might need physical therapy to help strengthen the area around the injury, restore normal movement if a joint (like the elbow) was affected, and make sure bones and joints are functioning normally.

 Most kids who are treated for growth plate injuries do not have any long-term complications.
-However, frequent follow-up at the doctor's office (for up to a year or longer) is important to make sure bones are healing and continuing to grow normally.
+However, follow-up care is important to make sure bones are healing and continuing to grow normally.